serper/liblvgl/README.md

 # liblvgl

-LVGL (Light and Versatile Graphics Library) es una biblioteca gráfica gratuita y de código abierto que proporciona todo lo necesario para crear interfaces de usuario visualmente atractivas y de alto rendimiento en dispositivos embebidos.
+LVGL (Light and Versatile Graphics Library) is a free and open-source graphics library that provides everything you need to create visually appealing and high-performance user interfaces on embedded devices.

-## Descripción
+## Description

-Este proyecto empaqueta la biblioteca LVGL versión 9.2.2 para su instalación y uso en sistemas basados en Linux.
-Incluye parches personalizados para mejorar la compatibilidad y funcionalidad.
+This project packages the LVGL library version 9.2.2 for installation and use on Linux-based systems.
+It includes custom patches to improve compatibility and functionality.

-## Requisitos
+## Requirements

 - `libdrm`
 - `libinput`